 Located at an altitude of about 7400 feet, Ooty is one of the most famous hill stations in India.
 It is quite different from the other hill stations located in the country.
-As it is located in Tamil Nadu and surrounded amid the magnificent Nilgiri Hills, the beauty of Ooty is much more different than the hill stations located in Himachal Pradesh or Uttarakhand.
-Due to its geographical positioning, Ooty can maintain a pleasant climate across the entire year.
+As it is located in Tamil Nadu and surrounded by the magnificent Nilgiri Hills, the beauty of Ooty is much more different than the hill stations located in Himachal Pradesh or Uttarakhand.
+Due to its geographical positioning, Ooty can maintain a pleasant climate throughout the entire year.
 Never does the place get too chilly or too warm.
 That is why numerous tourists visit it throughout the year.

 There is not any off-season in Ooty, unfortunately.
-The place is even more exciting because despite its location in the notoriously humid and warm Tamil Nadu, Ooty is quite cold.
+The place is even more exciting because, despite its location in the notoriously humid and warm Tamil Nadu, Ooty is quite cold.
 Tamil Nadu or any South Indian state is famous for the number of waterfalls located over there.
-Due to the retreating monsoons, the waterfalls over there are much fiercer than any other place in India.
+Due to the retreating monsoons, the waterfalls over there are much fiercer than in any other place in India.
 As Ooty lies in the Southern part of India, there are a large number of gorgeous waterfalls in Ooty which are worth exploring.

-5 Best Waterfalls In Ooty
+6 Best Waterfalls In Ooty

-Here is a list of some of the best waterfalls in Ooty which one must visit and experience a relaxing time away from the hustle bustle.
+Here is a list of some of the best waterfalls in Ooty which one must visit and experience a relaxing time away from the hustle and bustle.
 Keep scrolling down and read along to know more about these stunning waterfalls!

 Catherine’s waterfall is not only one of the most beautiful waterfalls in Ooty but also in entire India.
-Formerly the fall in known as Gaddhehaada falls.
+Formerly the fall is known as Gaddhehaada falls.
 This fall is so famous among tourists because it is lovely, with its cascading water flowing fiercely from the height of 250 meters and also the lush greenery of the forests surrounding it.
-Catherine Waterfalls is one of the best places to visit in Ooty for a relaxing vacay.
+Catherine Waterfalls is one of the best places to visit in Ooty for a relaxing vacation.
 The gorgeous Nilgiri hills surround the entire area of the fall, and many tourists prefer to reach over there by trekking.

 If you go to Catherine falls, do not forget to explore the other popular tourist spots located close to it, including the Dolphin nose viewpoint.
 From the top of this viewpoint, you will be able to appreciate the beauty of this fall more efficiently.
-As Cathrine waterfall is located quite close to the main city center of Ooty, you will be able to reach there by getting on a bus or by renting an auto.
+As Cathrine waterfall is located quite close to the main city centre of Ooty, you will be able to reach there by getting on a bus or by renting an auto.

-That is why this fall is also home to the famous Kathary Hydroelectric system.
+That is why this fall is also home to the famous Katharyn Hydroelectric system.
 Due to the ferociousness of the waterfall, the Hydroelectric system can produce about 1000 KW of energy.
 The natural beauty of the area will calm your mind and make you pleased in general.
-You can spend a quiet day with your family or friends over, thereby having a picnic or by swimming in the pond below the fall.
+You can spend a quiet day with your family or friends over, thereby having a picnic or swimming in the pond below the fall.

 If you visit Pykara falls in Ooty, you will be amazed at the spectacular beauty of the area.
 The surrounding Nilgiri hills and the deep green forests all around the falls make the place even more enchanting.
-That is why it is one of the most popular tourist spots in Ooty that is visited not only by travelers but also by the local people over there.
+That is why it is one of the most popular tourist spots in Ooty that is visited not only by travellers but also by the local people over there.

 This waterfall originates from the peak of the Mukurthi hill of the Nilgiri hills and is listed as a heritage site.
 As the area, if resided by the people of the Toda tribe, you can explore the tribal village located close to the fall and learn more about the life of the tribal people over there.
 You can go river rafting in the Pykara falls or have a relaxing afternoon with your loved ones at the bottom of the falls.

-Halasana falls the second highest waterfall in Tamil Nadu at a height of around 150 feet.
+Halasana falls is the second highest waterfall in Tamil Nadu at a height of around 150 feet.
 It is commonly known as “Oteh Kodaaru” by the local people over there and is one of the most visited waterfalls in Ooty.
 The natural beauty of the entire area will make you amazed as it is situated amid the thick forests of Ooty.

 To explore and admire the fall more appropriately, you can go to the top of the falls by trekking, but remember to stay safe as the ground is quite wet and slippery over there.
-As the waterfall is located quite close to famous places in Ooty, including Mukurthi national park, Madumalai national park, karteri falls, Elk falls, and Kalhatti falls, do not forget to explore those places as well.
+As the waterfall is located quite close to famous places in Ooty, including Mukurthi national park, Madumalai national park, karters falls, Elk falls, and Kalhatti falls, do not forget to explore those places as well.
 It is located quite close to the Ooty bus stand, so you will not have any problem reaching there.

-If you visit Laws falls in monsoon, you will be amazed by the grandeur of it.
+If you visit Laws falls in monsoon, you will be amazed by its grandeur of it.
 Several tourists from all around the world visit there to enjoy the fall as close as possible.
 As the falls are located not that far away from Ooty, you will be able to visit there quite easily by hiring a car.

 Frequently Asked Questions About Waterfalls In Ooty

-A. Ooty is one of the places in India that does not have any shortage of waterfalls.
+Ooty is one of the places in India that does not have any shortage of waterfalls.
 Some of the most popular among them are Catherine falls, Pykara falls, Laws Falls, Kalhatti falls, and many more.

-A. As Catherine’s waterfall is located 16 km from Ooty, you can either get on a bus or rent a car from the main bus stand of Ooty to reach there.
+As Catherine’s waterfall is located 16 km from Ooty, you can either get on a bus or rent a car from the main bus stand of Ooty to reach there.

-A. The total distance between the gorgeous Laws falls, and Ooty is around 26 km.
+The total distance between the gorgeous Laws falls, and Ooty is around 26 km.

-A. The height of Kalhatti falls located in Ooty is around 148 feet.
+The height of Kalhatti falls located in Ooty is around 148 feet.

-A. The best time to explore Ooty is between October to June though Ooty has pleasant weather throughout the year.
+The best time to explore Ooty is between October to June though Ooty has pleasant weather throughout the year.

-A. You will be able to explore every nook and corner of Ooty if you stay there for two or three days.
+You will be able to explore every nook and corner of Ooty if you stay there for two or three days.

-A. The entire distance between Ooty bus stand and Coimbatore International airport is around 88 km.
+The entire distance between Ooty bus stand and Coimbatore International airport is around 88 km.
 It usually takes about 3 hours to reach Ooty from the airport.